Ninna994/akademija-selenium/src/main/java/fundamentals/markdown/05loops.md

   * **Statement execution:** Once the condition is evaluated to true, the statements in the loop body are executed.
   * **Increment/ Decrement:** It is used for updating the variable for next iteration.
   * **Loop termination:** When the condition becomes false, the loop terminates marking the end of its life cycle.
+* Notes
+  * Counter i is defined only in block of for loop.
+  * If we want to use it elsewhere we need to define it outside the foor loop

 Syntax: